 Set Alarms on Your Washing Machine and Dryer – My laundry room is in the basement, so I was constantly forgetting when I had put a load in the washing machine.
 It would sit in there for a day or two, wet, and I would end up having to wash it all over again.
 Now, I set the alarms on both my washing machine and dryer.
 The alarm sounds when my laundry cycle is done, and I am reminded to go downstairs to switch the laundry over.
 Setting the alarms on your washing machine will make doing laundry easier because you won’t have to worry about your clothes getting moldy if you forget to take them out.

 Protect Your Clothes with Downy Fabric Conditioner – It can be so frustrating to buy new clothes, only to have them fade, pill or lose their shape in the wash.
 It’s so easy to keep your clothes looking new with Downy Fabric Conditioner, though.
 While your clothes are in the wash, Downy conditions, strengthens, and lubricates each fiber to protect clothing from the friction, and agitation of typical washing cycle.
 Colors stay true and resist fading, towels are protected from pilling and fuzz and fabrics are softened for added comfort!

 Downy Fabric Conditioner also provides clothes with long-lasting freshness, reduces wrinkles better than using detergent alone, and it makes your clothes smell amazing!
+It’s a must-have when you want to make doing laundry easier.
 I absolutely love the April Fresh scent.

 To protect your clothes even more, turn garments inside out, and wash soft fabrics like cotton on the gentle cycle.